LinkedEarth/LeapFROGS/chapters/module2.md

 </codeblock>

-A common use case for mappping in the paleosciences is to display the location of a point of interest, e.g. the site of sample collection.
+A common use case for mapping in the paleosciences is to display the location of a point of interest, e.g. the site of sample collection.
 This is done very easily by re-using Matplotlib functions like [text](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.text.html?highlight=text#examples-using-matplotlib-axes-axes-text).
 On the map below we add a dot and a label for the city of Kyiv:

 <codeblock id="02_26">